 Please keep in mind, right from the start, that in Pennsylvania a threat of wage garnishment in many instances may be a violation of the Fair Debt Collection Practices Act.
-If this has occurred, then the collector may have actually done you a favor, becuase you may now have a claim against that collector.
+If this has occurred then the collector may have actually done you a favor because you may now have a claim against that collector.
 If a collection agency has threatened to garnish your wages, please contact us immediately.
-The Garnishment Law FAQ’s are below:
+The PA Garnishment Law FAQ’s are below:

 - What is Garnishment?

 - Can my Wages be Garnished?

 - Can a Credit Card Company Garnish my Wages or Bank Account?

 - Can I get Arrested if I do not pay a debt or a judgment?

 - Can a Debt Collector threaten to garnish my wages in PA?

 - What do I do if a Debt Collector does threaten to garnish my wages?

 Garnishment is the act of directing a business that is holding funds (such as a bank) or who is about to pay wages (such as an employer) to an individual who allegedly owes money to someone else to place a freeze on that money and distribute it to a creditor.
 Garnishing funds is also a warning to the party who is holding the funds (the Garnishee) not to pay them, and to inform the Court as to how much money is being held.
 If the garnishee (such as a bank or employer) should mistakenly give the money to the individual who is the account owner or employee, the Garnishee will be liable to pay the creditor what it had coming, up to the amount of the funds that were held by the Garnishee.
 Garnishing wages is a typical means used to collect late child support and alimony payments in Pennsylvania.